simracer-cz/iFlag/README.md

 Thanks To
 ---------

-4X Racing's Andy Morgan for help with field testing, iRacing's David Tucker for his technical expertise and Steve Myers for his encouragement and all iRacing members for support.
+4X Racing's Andy Morgan for help with track testing, iRacing's David Tucker for his technical expertise and Steve Myers for his encouragement and all iRacing members for support.

 ---